MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/articles/cross-platform-bing-maps-v8-apps.md

 ## Native UWP Apps via Apache Cordova

-To safelist these domains in a native Windows 10, open the **config.xml** file in your Cordova project and near top of the file you should see "&lt;access origin="\*" /&gt;" after this line add the following two lines:
+To allowlist these domains in a native Windows 10, open the **config.xml** file in your Cordova project and near top of the file you should see "&lt;access origin="\*" /&gt;" after this line add the following two lines:

 ```xml
 <access origin="*.bing.com" subdomains="true" />
 <access origin="*.virtualearth.net" subdomains="true" />
 ```

-If your project doesn’t work after safelisting these URLs, ensure that the version of Windows that your app targets is 10.
+If you project doesn’t work after allowlisting these URLs ensure that the version of Windows that your app targets is 10.
 There is a preference property in the **config.xml** file that specifies the target version of Windows.
 Make sure it is set to 10.0 like this:

 ```xml
 <preference name="windows-target-version" value="10.0" />